lakshaykaushik5/agent_1/README.md

 # agent_1
-"Developed while learning LangGraph, this project is based on an example from the official documentation."
+Developed while learning LangGraph, this project is based on an example from the official documentation.